asing349/Citi-Bike-NYC-Spatial-Data-Analysis-using-Hadoop-SQL-SparkSQL-and-GeoPandas/README.md

 - **Apache Hadoop (HDFS)**: Scalable and reliable storage for the Citi Bike dataset, allowing efficient access to large data volumes.
 - **Apache Spark**: Provides a distributed computing environment for executing SQL queries on large datasets.
 - **SparkSQL**: Enables complex SQL querying, allowing deep analysis of the dataset.
-- **Pandas**: Used for data manipulation after converting from Spark DataFrames, providing easier integration with Python visualization libraries.
+- **Python and Pandas**: Used for data manipulation after converting from Spark DataFrames, providing easier integration with Python visualization libraries.
 - **GeoPandas**: Extends Pandas to work with geospatial data, enabling spatial analysis and creating geometric boundaries.
 - **Folium**: For mapping and visualizing geospatial data, including heatmaps and point-based visualizations for high-demand stations.
 - **Matplotlib & Seaborn**: Used for general data visualization, including bar plots, column plots, and line charts.